CliffAD/CAD-Projects/README.md

 # CAD-Projects
-This Folder consists of JAVA Programming, Python Programming, Power BI Dashboards and Excel Projects, which was used real time crisis.
+This Folder contains JAVA and Python Programming for backend logic, automation.
+Power BI Dashboards for data visualisation and performance tracking, and Excel Projects for modelling, reporting and quick prototyping in real-time operations.